 The insight led to more research.
 Her hands-on experience with disabled children later led her to learning more about early childhood development and education.
 She began testing existing educational theories and observing results.
 This was her scientific approach.
 It worked.

 She and young physician Giuseppe Ferruccio Montesano fell in love and she got pregnant.
 Montesano’s mother, a very severe dowager, refused to consider marriage.
 It could have spelt disaster.
 Montesano agreed to give his name to the child and promised he would not marry someone else.
-Both promises he would break.
-But Maria had to send her son to a wet nurse.
+He would break both promises.
+In turn, Maria had to send her son to a wet nurse.

-Instead of crumbling under the strain of her personal crisis, Montessori went into the seclusion of a convent to meditate.
-Her early triumphs had lulled her into a sense of invincibility.
-The desperate circumstances she was in forced her to reappraise her situation.
+Instead of crumbling under the strain of her personal crisis, Montessori retired to meditate in the seclusion of a convent Her early triumphs had lulled her into a sense of invincibility.
+But the desperate circumstances she was in forced her to reappraise her situation.

 Maria emerged from seclusion determined to reinvent herself completely.
-After resigning from medical practice and enrolled at the University of Rome to master totally new areas of study.
-She took courses in anthropology, educational philosophy, and experimental psychology.
+After resigning from medical practice, she enrolled at the University of Rome to master totally new areas of study.
+Her coursework included anthropology, educational philosophy, and experimental psychology.

 Environment helps, so we should change it

-Montessori had found the improvement in students’ development resulting from her applications remarkable.
+Montessori had found that students’ development showed remarkable improvement after her applications.
 She talked about her research findings all over Europe, using her platform to advocate for women’s and children’s rights.

 After her crisis and armed with new knowledge, Maria decided to refocus her work on the capabilities of “normal” children.
 In 1907 the Italian government afforded her that opportunity.
 Montessori had 60 students from the slums, ranging in age from 1 to 6 in her charge.

-The school, called Casa dei Bambini (or Children’s House), enabled Montessori to create the “prepared learning” environment she believed was conducive to sense learning and creative exploration.
+The school, called Casa dei Bambini (Children’s House), enabled Montessori to create the “prepared learning” environment conducive to sense learning and creative exploration.